Lineal championship: The Ring

 The boxing magazine The Ring has its own lineal championship.
 The original sequence was from its first publication in the 1920s until its hiatus in 1989, continuing as late as 1992 in some divisions.
 When it started awarding titles again in 2001, it did not calculate retrospective lineages to fill in the gap years, instead nominating a new champion.
 CBZ commented in 2004, "The Ring has forfeited its credibility by pulling names out of its ass to name fighters as champions".
 In 2007, The Ring was acquired by the owners of fight promoter Golden Boy Promotions, which has publicized The Rings world championship when this is at stake in fights it promotes (such as Joe Calzaghe vs. Roy Jones, Jr. in 2008).
 Since 2012, to reduce the number of vacant titles, The Ring allows fights between a #1 or #2 contender and a #3, #4, or #5 contender to fill a vacant title.
 This has prompted further doubts about its credibility.

-Cyber Boxing Zone
+Cyber Boxing Zone defunct

 The Cyber Boxing Zone (CBZ) website maintains lists of lineal champions, with input from boxing historian Tracy Callis of the International Boxing Research Organization.
 These were first published in 1994, and are retrospective to the introduction of Marquess of Queensberry Rules in 1885.
 The historical lists have sometimes been updated when new information about old fights comes to light.
 If its lineal champion at one weight class moves to another class, CBZ does not automatically vacate his title.